kaosat-dev/Blenvy/README.md

 ## Features

-* Useful if you want to use Blender as your Editor
+* Useful if you want to use Blender (or any editor allowing to export gltf with configurable gltf_extras) as your Editor
 * define Bevy components as custom properties in Blender (RON, though an older JSON version is also available)
 * no plugin or extra tools needed in Blender (but I provide a little Blender plugin to auto-export to gltf on save if you want !)
 * define components in Blender Collections & override any of them in your collection instances if you want